basarat/typescript-book/docs/getting-started.md

 ```

 ## TypeScript definitions
-TypeScript has a concept of a *declaration file* for external JavaScript code bases. *High quality* files exist for nearly 90% of the top JavaScript libraries out there in a project called Definition Typed.
+TypeScript has a concept of a *declaration file* for external JavaScript code bases. *High quality* files exist for nearly 90% of the top JavaScript libraries out there in a project called [DefinitelyTyped](http://definitelytyped.org/).
 You will need `tsd` to get these defintions.
 Don't worry, we will explain what this means later ... just install for now:

 ```
 npm install -g tsd